emplify-software/statamic-cookie-dialog/README.md

 CookieDialog.showDialog(false) // Prevent page reload after saving cookie preferences
 ```

-For GDPR compliance, we recommend putting a button or link on your website that allows the user to change their cookie
+We recommend putting a button or link on your website that allows the user to change their cookie
 preferences at any time.
 This can be done by calling `CookieDialog.showDialog()` when the button is clicked:

 ```html